Tomas-Ka/obsidian-blog/_notes/_Staging/Day 3.md

 title: "Day 3: The Ghibli museum"
 ---

-* mum find the squished cards ugly, I think they're cute.
+* mum find the squished card ugly, I think they're cute.
 They look like someone just took a normal car and pressed it together lengthwise
 * Ado poster
 * The Holy place of `Your Name`
 * And accompanying shrine